Janet Montgomery: Career

 In December 2011, Montgomery starred as Princess Mithian, a love interest of King Arthur, in Series 4 Episode 11 of Merlin, later returning in Series 5 Episode 4 (alongside James Fox).

 In 2012, Montgomery played the lead role in the CBS television series Made in Jersey.
 The series was cancelled after two episodes aired.
-Two new episodes aired on 22 December 2012.
+Two additional episodes aired on 22 December 2012.

 Montgomery attracted the attention of Stephen Poliakoff via an audition tape she sent to casting director Andy Pryor for the role of Sarah in Dancing on the Edge.
 The five-part miniseries aired 4 February 2013 on BBC Two.

 She also played opposite David Tennant in BBC Four's Spies of Warsaw.
 She played Grace Van Helsing, "the prodigal daughter who returns to run the family newspaper (and presumably stake a few vampires)" in the unsold ABC pilot Gothica.
 Actor Chris Egan played her love interest, the character Dorian Gray.

 From 2014 to 2017, Montgomery played the lead role of powerful witch Mary Sibley on the WGN America gothic horror series Salem.
 In October 2016, Montgomery started in a recurring role on the NBC drama This Is Us.
 Also in 2016, Montgomery was cast in the lead female role in the comedy film Amateur Night alongside Jason Biggs.

 In February 2018, Montgomery was cast in a main role in the NBC medical drama New Amsterdam, as Lauren Bloom, the head ER physician.
 In October 2019, she played the role of Marguerite in the American drama thriller film Nighthawks.

 Personal life

 Montgomery was born in Bournemouth, England.
 Her uncle was bass player Mike "Monty" Montgomery of Zoot Money's Big Roll Band.
 She has a younger brother, Jason, who is also an actor.
-It was announced in November 2018 that Montgomery was expecting her first child with boyfriend Joe Fox, a daughter, who was born in 2019.
+In November 2018, Montgomery said that she was expecting her first child with boyfriend Joe Fox, a daughter, who was born in 2019.
 The couple married in Jamaica on 29 November 2019.